ivanovuri/jsonrpc2/README.md

-# Golang JSON-RPC 2.0 Server using reflect library
+# Golang JSON-RPC 2.0 reflection driven library

-This library is an HTTP server implementation of the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
-Not fully specifications compliant yet.
-Batch requests are coming soon.
+This library is an implementation of the [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification).
+Looks fully specifications compliant.
+HTTP Server code which was included earlier removed, so this can be used in independent manner.

 Heavily driven by reflection, which allows avoiding writing additional logic for custom rpc methods.
+All you need is to create regular Go function and register it in repository with specific name.

+The main disadvantage of "independence", the need to write code to implement the transport logic.
+It is possible that major transports will be added soon to make it easier to use by client code, but the ability to use it in its raw form will remain unchanged.

 ### Quickstart